sbt/sbt-native-packager/src/sphinx/archetypes.rst

-The Java Server archetype has a similar installation layout as the java application.
+The Java Server archetype has a similar installation layout as the java application archetype.
 The primary differneces are:

 * Linux